 Everyone must know about Russia’s reputation to drink vodka and alcohol.
 When I was mountain climbing in the Caucasus I was offered several shots of vodka by some Russian climbers.
 On my last day in Russia I took a flight from Sochi to Moscow and next to me was a man named Sergey who bought 15 vodka shots and 9 beers.
 I took his picture and he was more than happy to share them with me.
 On the left is picture of some of the remaining vodka and beers, on the right is myself and his mother who you can tell had several shots herself.
 She is actually lives in Ukraine and was visiting her son.
 Sergey told me how it was terrible to have family split up in different countries after the collapse of USSR.
 Now each time my mother visits she has to apply for a visa he explained.

 The black sea resort of Sochi is a very nice subtropical city that is often visited by Tavarish Vladimir Putin who was the Russian president at the time of my visit.
 I spent a lot of time in Sochi but I wish I took more photos as Sochi has many things to do.
 In the summer there is everything from hiking to scuba diving, and in the winter there are mountains are popular for their ski resorts.
-As a matter of fact Sochi will host the 2014 Summer Olympics.
+As a matter of fact Sochi will host the 2014 winter Olympics.
 Before I visited Sochi, I always saw Russia as a cold snowy nation, but in Sochi it was very hot and humid.
 The hotel I stayed in had no A/C and at night time it was so hot and humid I felt like I was in Thailand again, something I definitely didn’t expect in Russia!
 I think the main reason for this is because I just came off Mt.
 Elbrus where I had some very cold temperatures so hadn’t adjusted back to summer yet.
 The photos above and below are all from a river in Sochi where many people visit to go 4-Wheeling, hiking and swimming.
 The mossy forests here were definitely unique and something I didn’t expect to come across in Russia.

 Some more photos of the outdoors in Sochi, you can see how popular hiking and swimming in the rivers here are.
 I’m not sure the purpose of covering yourself with mud, but at lot of people were doing it.